cal-icor/textbook/modules/meteorology-climate.md

 grader = otter.Notebook("meteorology-climate.ipynb")
 ```

-# Module 2: Climate Change and Causes
+# Climate Change and Causes

 This activity's goal is to review some of the material presented in the videos and lectures of module 2 by:
 - Importing data collected by NOAA